 As riders moved from pools into specialized skate parks, vert skateboarding gained even more popularity.
 Professional skateboarders began developing, and tricks specifically for vert skateboarding were being created.
 It has become a typical style that was included in competitions like the X Games and the Maloof Money Cup.

 When planning to try vert skateboarding, you should be well-equipped with gear.
 You should have a helmet, knee pad, elbow pads, and wrist guards.
 Protective headgear can be enough when you are riding street, but falling on a ramp is a different story.
 Do not worry about looking lame.
 Imagine yourself falling off your board and sliding on your knees, and hitting a loose screw.
 Would you instead takes your knee pad off, or your knee cap?

 Street skateboarding is defined as a discipline that focuses on flat land tricks, grinds, slides, and aerials did on urbanized environments.
 Street skateboarders usually congregate at skate spots in streets, plazas, or industrial areas.
 If they are looking for complexity, they go for obstacles like handrails, walls, stairs, benches, picnic tables, bins, and flower beds.
 These obstacles are often featured in a single or a series of street skateboarding tricks.

 This style has achieved its fame during the late 1980s and the beginning of the 1990s.
 Professional skateboarding became much commercialized, and skate shops started to specialize in creating professional-grade equipment in many cities all over the globe.

 Some common street skateboarding tricks are the Kickflip, Benihana, 5-0 Grind, Backside air, and Hardflip.
 In terms of equipment, street skateboards are custom-made using professional-level parts which are sold by specialist retailers.
-A significant contributor to the success of street skateboarding is that professional skateboarders were given a chance to control the industry by making their own products which they have designed themselves.
+A significant contributor to the success of street skateboarding is that professional skateboarders were given a chance to control the industry by making their own products that they have designed themselves.
 Most skateboards have the following features: a single set of 4 wheels, a pair of low in height 7.6″ broad trucks, a 7.75″ comprehensive professional-grade 7 ply Canadian maple deck, 8 bearings, 8 nuts and bolts, and a sheet of Griptape.